PropaneC3H8/propaneC3H8/README.md

 </a>
 </br>

-## I'm an Electronic Communications Engineer & FullStack Developer
+## I'm an Electronic Communications Engineer, FullStack Developer and Solution Architect
-- 🔭 I'm currently working as an IoT consultant
+- 🔭 I'm currently working as a Technical Solution Architect focusing on the IoT technology domain
-- 🌱 I'm currenlty learning everything, because, DevOps 🤦🏽‍♂️🤣
+- 🌱 I'm currenlty learning everything, because, I look cool knowing it all 🤦🏽‍♂️🤣
-- 🥅 [Near] Future Goals: Obtain Cloud DevOps certifications and contribute more to open source projects.
+- 🥅 [Near] Future Goals: Publish at least one of my passion projects and contribute more to open source projects.
 - ⚡ Fun fact: I love creating, from producing music to software products - because, who doesn't love a challenge?
 ---